Photographs of island holidays used as containers for covert re-distribution of canonical NSA and GCHQ Leaks, 2015

-COVER ME positions Creative Commons licensed photographs found on Flickr as data containers for distributing clandestine Snowden files 'in plain sight', both on and offline.
+COVER ME positions Creative Commons licensed photographs found on Flickr as data containers for distributing the canonical leaks of Edward Snowden ‘in plain sight’, both on and offline.

 Using a method known as as steganography, the volatile data is embedded into images matching ‘island getaway’ and ‘beach paradise’, a comforting counter-balance to the bleakness and anxiety enshrouding the NSA and GCHQ leaks.